 Faculty who received CELTSS funding share their research at A Day in May.
 This spring's Day in May will be held on May 13, 2015.
-Our keynote speaker will be Dr. Rosetta Marantz Cohen, Sylvia D'Lugasch Bauman Professor of American Studies and member of the Department of Education and Child Studies at Smith College.
+Our keynote speaker will be Dr. Rosetta Marantz Cohen, Sylvia D'Lugasch Bauman Professor of American Studies and member of the Department of Education and Child Study at Smith College.
 Her presentation is titled "Teacher Prestige and the Americanization of the Profession: A Global Perspective."

 Last year's event was held on May 14, 2014.
 Our keynote speaker was Dr. Stephen Chew.